vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 ## Day 1: Departing Chicago {#chicago-start}

-We started our adventure at the O'Hare airport Budget location, where we picked our delightful matte grey 2023 Hyundai Ioniq 5 SEL AWD EV.
+We started our adventure at the Budget location at  O'Hare airport, where we picked up our matte grey 2023 Hyundai Ioniq 5 SEL AWD EV.

-There was only one problem - due to a mixup at the rental place, they pointed us to a parking spot where they had chargers, and they had likely moved the car we were _supposed to get_ out and swapped it with a car that needed a charge.
+I was very excited to get an Ioniq 5, but there was one problem - due to a mixup at the rental place, they pointed us to a parking spot where they had chargers, and they had likely moved the car we were _supposed to get_ out and swapped it with a car that needed a charge.

 <div class="image-grid -two-col">
   <a class="image-link -in-grid" href="/post-assets/ev-roadtrip/ioniq5-at-rental.webp"